 Tongariro National Park on the North Island is one of New Zealand’s most famous Lord of the Rings filming spots.
 It is home to the famous ‘Mount Doom’ and of course, the Tongariro Crossing – a ‘Great Walk’ one of New Zealand’s best day hikes.

-Taupo is a good base for exploring the park.
+Staying in Taupo offers an excellent base for exploring the park.
 It’s a super beautiful lake and as an added bonus there are free hot springs to melt the weariness away after the walk!
 Head to the Spa Thermal Park.

 Backpacking Mount Taranaki